- Developers

 Aran Davies is a full-stack software development engineer and tech writer with experience in Web and Mobile technologies.
 He is a tech nomad and has seen it all.

+If you’re reading this, you’re likely wondering, which is better — Kotlin or Swift.
 I will now compare Kotlin vs Swift using several criteria.
-Since each has its pros and cons, you will need to carefully consider your project requirement and choose the right language for you.
+Since each has its pros and cons, you will need to carefully consider your project requirements and choose the right language for you.

 Criteria #1: Target platform